zakaneki/firstDataset/README.md

 # Electrical Symbol Detection with YOLO OBB

-This project trains a YOLO v11 OBB (Oriented Bounding Box) model to detect electrical symbols in circuit diagrams.
-The model can identify 4 types of electrical components: Transformers, Circuit Breakers, Switches, and MV Lines.
+This project detects electrical symbols in circuit diagrams and extracts connectivity (wires, junctions, element connections).
+It includes a simple GUI for running detection, visualizing results, and analyzing the connectivity graph.

 ## Project Overview